 1. An unusual sender

-It's very typical that a fake text message will appear as if it's coming from a brand or from a trusted name, like Royal Mail, for example.
+While some fraudsters invent fake delivery compnies, it's very typical that a fake delivery notice or text message will appear as if it's coming from a brand or from a trusted name, like Royal Mail or FedEx, for example.
 But actually, what you want to do is check to see if there is a mobile number, for example, behind that.
 And if it looks like it's a private mobile number, then it’s unlikely to be from a company like Royal Mail.
 Equally, with emails, it’s important to check the actual email address it was sent from.
 If the domain doesn’t match the brand it says it’s from, this is a big clue it’s fake.

 2. Too good to be true